keevitaja/linguist/README.md

 ### Publish config

-Finally you need to publish the Linguist config to set your enabled locales and default.
+Finally you need to publish the Linguist config to set your enabled locales and other relavant configurations.

 ```
 php artisan vendor:publish --provider="Keevitaja\Linguist\LinguistServiceProvider"
 ```

+Your personal configuration file will be `config/linguist.php`.

 ## Usage